galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Identification

-The deconvoluted spectra are annotated for identification by comparing them with a reference spectral library.
+To identify and annotate the deconvoluted spectra, we compare them with a reference spectral library.
 This library contains spectra of standards measured on the same instrument for optimal comparability.
-The matchms package is used for spectral matching.
-The cosine score with a greedy peak pairing heuristic was used to compute the number of matching ions with a given tolerance and the cosine scores for the matched peaks.
+The **matchMS** package is used for spectral matching.
+It was build to import and apply different similarity measures to compare large amounts of spectra.
+This includes common cosine scores, but can also easily be extended by custom measures.

 ## Compute similairity scores

+We use the cosine score with a greedy peak pairing heuristic to compute the number of matching ions with a given tolerance and the cosine scores for the matched peaks.

 > <hands-on-title> Compute similairity scores </hands-on-title>
 >
 > 1. {% tool [matchMS similarity](toolshed.g2.bx.psu.edu/repos/recetox/matchms/matchms/0.17.0+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Queries spectra"*: `output` (output of **RIAssigner** {% icon tool %})
 >    - *"Symmetric"*: `No` (if we were to query our spectra agains itself, we would select `Yes`)
->        - {% icon param-file %} *"Reference spectra"*: `reference_spectra.msp` (loaded Zenodo file)
+>        - {% icon param-file %} *"Reference spectra"*: `reference_spectra.msp` (downloaded file from Zenodo)
 >    - In *"Algorithm Parameters"*:
 >        - *"tolerance"*: `0.03`
 >    - *"Apply RI filtering"*: `Yes`